 As it turns out, vegan hot cocoa does exist, and it can be just as rich and delicious as other hot cocoa recipes that contain dairy.Â

 Vegan hot chocolate offers vegans a solid choice for a beverage that fits well within their lifestyle and tastes great, too.
-Vegan hot chocolate can even be a gluten-free treat for those with gluten allergies.Â
+Vegan hot chocolate can even be a gluten-free treat if gluten is a concern.

 Which hot cocoa is vegan?